M. P. T. Acharya: Return to India

 The British-Indian ban on Acharya was lifted in 1935 and he returned to Bombay that same year, where he managed a living as a journalist.
 During this time, Acharya wrote eight articles which would later be collated to be published as a book called Reminiscences of an Indian revolutionary.
-From Bombay, Acharya established correspondence with Japanese anarchist Taiji Yamaga and Chinese anarchist Lu Jinbao.
+From Bombay, Acharya established correspondence with Japanese anarchist Taiji Yamaga and Chinese anarchist Ba Jin.
 The result of the correspondences led to the three establishing contacts with Commission de Relations de l’Internationale Anarchiste (Liaison Commission of the Anarchist International).
 In the following years, Acharya contributed to anarchist publications such as Freedom in London, Tierra y Libertad in Mexico and an anarchist publication called Contre Courant in Paris.
 He also remained in correspondence with Albert Meltzer for more than fifteen years.

 In the following years Acharya was appointed secretary of the Indian Institute of Sociology, established under Lotvala's patronage in the 1930s.
 In later years, Acharya's influence on the institute saw it adopt a number of statutes in 1947 and subsequently the institute adopted the name of Libertarian Socialist Institute.
 His views on economic matters were profound and in 1951, Free Society Group of Chicago published his work How Long Can Capitalism Survive? in 1951.
 Acharya also contributed essays and critiques on capitalism, colonialism, communism as well as nationalism to the journal Harijan, commissioned by its editor K.G.
 Mashruwala, and later M.P.
 Desai.
 His contributions to Harijan, accumulating to nearly thirty essays, were his primary source of income before his death in March 1954.

 Personal life

-Acharya's first marriage was an arranged one early in his life in India, before going into exile in Europe.
-During his time in Bolshevik Russia between 1919 and 1921, Acharya met Magda Nachman, a German-born artist of Jewish descent.
-The two married in 1921.
-Returning to Germany after his sorjourn with Communism, Acharya and his wife witnessed Hitler's rise to power, the couple found themselves in a tenuous position in Nazi Germany.
-Returning to India in 1935, the couple lived in Bombay were Magda found work as an artist.
-Acharya's last days were marked by abject poverty, and unlike Savarkar, the Indian government completely ignored Acharya's role in the independence of India.
-Magda died in 1951.
-Acharya had arranged for an exhibition of her works in London through Albert Meltzer, but he too died before her paintings could be shipped.

-Political thoughts

-Acharya's early works were marked by nationalism against British rule in India, and he worked with Indian nationalists during the First World War to produce anti-British propaganda.
-However, working with German and Turkish war-efforts proved disappointing for the erstwhile nationalist groups and Acharya, like many of his contemporary Indian revolutionaries of the time, turned towards Socialism for help with the Indian cause.